-- 7. The Preferred Strategy was published for consultation for an eight week period ending 21st of July 2017.
+- 7. Preferred Strategy: The Preferred Strategy was published for consultation for an eight week period ending 21st of July 2017.
 A public notice was placed in the Pembrokeshire Herald and a press release sent out.
 Officers were also invited to attend two community meetings to assist with understanding the consultation process. - 8.
 The Preferred Strategy and accompanying documentation was placed on the Authority's website and all those on the Authority's mailing list were notified of the consultation. - 9.
 A period of 2 weeks was added to the six week formal consultations.
 The table below provides a summary of consultation and engagement undertaken prior to placing the Plan on Deposit. - 10.
+Deposit Plan: The Deposit Plan was published for consultation for an eight week period beginning 6th April 2018.
+A public notice was placed in the Pembrokeshire Herald and a press release sent out.
+Officers were invited to attend two community meetings to assist with the understanding the consultation process. - 11.
+Focussed Changes: Focussed Changes were published for consultation for an eight week period ending on the 15th February 2019.
+A public notice was placed in the Pembrokeshire Herald on the 30th November 2019. - 12.
 The table below has four columns.
-Column 1 provides a plan stage reference, Column 2 describes the steps to be taken, Column 3 sets out a target dates for completion of work and Column 4 advises if the the target has been met.
+Column 1 provides a plan stage reference, Column 2 describes the steps to be taken, Column 3 sets out a target dates for completion of work and Column 4 advises if the target has been met.